MinaPecheux/Advent-Of-Code/2015/Python/README.md

 - for Part I and II: the method ``get_numbers_sum()`` uses a regex to find all the numbers in a JSON-formatted string, convert them to actual ints and get the sum

 - for Part II: the function ``ignore_reds()`` recursively computes the new JSON data where all objects containing the string "red" as a value somewhere have been removed, and the method ``get_sum_no_reds()`` does a little string-to-object and object-to-string exchange (with the ``json`` package) to get the total sum of the numbers in the data after the ``ignore_reds()`` process

+### Day 13: Knights of the Dinner Table

+#### Answers
+**Part I: 733 • Part II: 725**

+This problem is about finding the optimal placement for a bunch of people in order to maximize the total amount of "happiness" of everyone, given their likes and dislikes of the other persons.

+Thus we want to examine permutations of our group (which can be quickly be calculated using Python's built-in module ``itertools``).
+For each, we simply need to check the neighbors of each person in this configuration, compute the happiness of this person and add it to the total.
+This way, we can easily sort the configurations and find the optimal one.

+Both parts use the exact same algorithm, only the input data changes.

+*Note: the algorithm could perhaps be optimized but the execution time is still pretty good at the time, with an instantaneous Part I and only ~4 secs for Part II.*